avcoder/evaluate-a-resource/README.md

 ## View demo
 Go http://avillaruz.computerstudi.es/my_lambda/index.html to select your answers in the left hand form.
-Then go http://avillaruz.computerstudi.es/my_lambda/charts.html to view the results of the class answers -- these charts auto refresh every few seconds.
+Then go http://avillaruz.computerstudi.es/my_lambda/charts.html to view the results of the class answers -- charts.html auto refresh every few seconds.